vemuru-vinay/geldium-ai-collections-project/README.md

 ---

-## Task 3 — Executive Business Summary
+## Task 3 — Business Recommendations

 ### **Objectives**
 - Create a concise report for the Head of Collections